NibblerOfToes/Accord/README.md

 Today, I quickly finished my timetable page by adding a logo in the corner, before beginning on the design of my chat page.
 I divided the page into two columns the same way I designed in my figma, before creating a series of little grey boxes for contact cards and a (very basic) set of bubbles and a messaging bar for the actual messages.

 **Wednesday, 10/09/25**
-Today I finalised the layout and design of my chat page, before presenting all three of my pages to my client.
+Today I finalised the design/colouring of my chat page, before presenting all three of my pages to my client.

 # Week 9

 **Monday, 15/09/25**
-Today I began on the messaging system, but mostly ended up messing up all of the foundations I had previously made.
-I didnt really get much done productively.
+Today I worked on implementing the example code into my app, including set up all of my javascript files.
+I also fiddled with my main.py and database_manager.py files for a bit to figure out how to link them to my database.

 **Tuesday, 16/09/25**
+Today I began (trying) to add functionality to my messaging system, although it was a bit of a struggle trying to figure out how to use javascript.
+In the end I managed to make the contact buttons interactable so they would highlight when you clicked on them individually.
+Additionally I ran a lighthouse report on each of my pages and took screenshots of the results, which were all near perfect except for best practices.

 **Thursday, 18/09/25**
 Today I presented my app to my client, as well as the lighthouse reports that I had run previously.
-Additionally, I continued (trying) to implement some functionality into my messaging system.
+Additionally, I continued (trying) to implement some functionality into my messaging system, although all I really managed was to make the messages change (even though there weren't any messages there to begin with).

 # Week 10

 **Monday, 22/09/25**
-Today
+Today I continued on my messaging system

 **Tuesday, 23/09/25**